sirisha1206/Twitter-Data-Analysis/README.md

     hashtagsurlsdata.py:python code to extract the hash tags and urls in the text file.

 sparkwc_output/OutputSpark:Output files generated in hdfs after running word count in spark.

+# Phase 2

+queries file contains the all the analytic queries that are executed

+spark_output contains

+    All the output files that are generated after execution of each query

+Data Visualization contains

+    html,css,amcharts js files for visualization